acw-hash/greeniq/docs/updated_prd.md

-# GreenCrew Product Requirements Document
+# GreenIQ Product Requirements Document

 ## Executive Summary

-GreenCrew is an on-demand peer-to-peer platform that connects golf courses with certified turf and golf maintenance professionals.
+GreenIQ is an on-demand peer-to-peer platform that connects golf courses with certified turf and golf maintenance professionals.
 The platform addresses the critical need for flexible, qualified staffing in golf course maintenance by enabling golf courses to quickly find skilled greenskeepers and maintenance workers while providing professionals with flexible earning opportunities.

 ## Product Overview